 EDUCATIONAL WORKER – Community & Unique Work

-Educational workers, including teachers, educational assistants, school administrators, and system leaders provide unique emotional labour to the children and youth in their communities.
+Educational workers, including teachers, educational assistants, school administrators, and system leaders provide unique emotional labor to the children and youth in their communities.

 Compassion Satisfaction is the joy and intrinsic rewards that educational workers feel from their daily work.